NeoChow/swift-style-guide/README.markdown

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

 You can define constants on a type rather than on an instance of that type using type properties.
 To declare a type property as a constant simply use `static let`.
-Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.
+Type properties declared in this way are generally 倾向于 over global constants because they are easier to distinguish from instance properties.
 Example:

-**Preferred**:
+**倾向于**:
 ```swift
 enum Math {
   static let e = 2.718281828459045235360287